DemonDickUser/GitHub-Search-repos/README.md

 - "npm i" to install all libraries used.
 - "npm start" to start a local development server.
-- Also you wll need to create a personal access token on GitHub and replace the one located at "./src/App.js".replace auth: "your_personal access token here".
+- Also you will need to create a personal access token on GitHub and replace the one located at "./src/App.js".replace auth: "your_personal access token here".
 - Enjoy